ghillairet/cdo-maven/README.md

 ## Usage

 You can now use choose which cdo dependencies you want to use in your maven project.
+You can look at an example setup using the embedded repository in the [tests project](https://github.com/ghillairet/cdo-maven/tree/master/cdo-tests).

 ### CDO